 The botnet was made possible by unsecured IoT devices.
 The objective of the first attack was surprisingly insignificant: crashing some Minecraft servers.
 But about a month later, the Mirai botnet targeted another service provider: Dyn.
 And that time, Mirai brought down huge sections of the Internet, including Netflix, Twitter, Reddit, The Guardian, and CNN.

 Mirai’s model is still in use, and other hackers are bound to have more nefarious goals if they can get their hands on that many vulnerable Internet-enabled devices.

 In 2013, hackers successfully breached Target’s network and stole credit card information from millions of transactions.
 How’d they do it?
-They stole login credentials from an HVAC vendor, who was helping Target monitor their energy consumption and make their systems more efficient.
+They stole login credentials from an HVAC vendor, who was using IoT sensors to help Target monitor their energy consumption and make their systems more efficient.

 While an IoT device may not be at fault here, the implications should be clear to anyone manufacturing IoT applications, particularly applications like smart meters.
 People may attempt to hack your network in order to access a client’s network.
 At any given moment, your devices may only be a couple steps removed from extremely valuable (and private) data, even if it has nothing to do with your application.